bacalhau-project/examples/federated-learning/README.md

-# Multi-Region Bacalhau Nodes with Tailscale
+# Multi-Region Federated Learning with Bacalhau and Tailscale

 ## Overview